jwilber/old_website/_posts/2017-1-17-sf-sentiment-analysis.markdown

 ## Introduction

 In 2006, Twitter was created as a microblogging site.
 Today it is used by over 500 million people .
 As a dataset, Twitter has proved invaluable to researchers and has been utilized for a number of tasks, such as predicting financial markets, political affiliation, and analyzing the after-effects of natural disasters.
 It is also used for sentiment analysis, with results yielding similar resuls to traditional metrics, such as polling.
-In what follows, we'll combine standard sentiment analysis techniques with geography in an analysis to determine that public sentiment is different near public parks.
+In what follows, we'll combine sentiment analysis and geospatial techniques  in an analysis to determine that public sentiment is different near public parks.

+ In this case, sentiment is defined as being either negative or positive, on a scale from 0 to 1.
+If a tweet has a score near 0, it is negative, near 1, positive.
+Tweets with sentiment scores near 0.5 are considered neutral.

+The above map depicts sentiment distributed spatially about San Francisco, with bright areas corresponding to happier areas, and dark areas corresponding to negative areas.
+Viewing the data in this way allows us to gain insight we otherwise would have missed from the raw texts of the individual tweets.

+I can't expect every reader to be familiar with San Francisco, so below is an uncolored map for reference.

+[INSERT REGULAR MAP OF SAN FRANCISCO]

+We can observe that the greener (positive) colored areas of the sentiment map appear to be near the greener areas of the regular map.
+Is this just a cool coincidence, or did I pick that color on purpose?
+(Spoiler: I just chose the colors because they contrast).
+As a matter of fact, this result is to be expected, as least for surface-level expectations: Green-colored areas, such a public parks, probably are happier than other areas.
+It's one thing to infer this from an image, it's another to prove so mathematically.
+Concluding this from a single image is one thing, showing it mathematically is another.
+In what follows, we'll see with statistically significant resuls that people are happier

+This article provides

 ## Data